 LOCAL NEWS & LINKS

-Many of you will be self isolating during the current Covid 19 pandemic.
-If you are having difficulty with your shopping you can contact – Community Hub (COVID 19) on the West Sussex County Council website
+Many of you will now venturing out as the Covid 19 pandemic lockdown eases.
+If you are still having difficulty you can contact – Community Hub (COVID 19) on the West Sussex County Council website

 If you are finding it difficult to get an on line delivery slot there are a range of local business who are willing to deliver.
 See the attached list: